bilbo290/automagic/README.md

 This will:
 1. List your accessible GitLab projects
 2. Let you select a project to monitor
-3. Save the selection to `peter.yaml`
+3. Save the selection to `.env` file
 4. Optionally process an issue immediately

 ### Daemon Mode (Recommended)